Updated: Jul 12

-Anyone who flies is familiar with these sensations, but what you may not be familiar with is the series of devices that make this all possible, devices collectively known as actuators.
-Actuators are devices that convert electricity into pressure, temperature, or mechanical movements, and they are becoming increasingly utilized in aircraft construction.
-What they have over the hydraulic and pneumatic systems of the past is that they increase fuel efficiency, reduce emissions, lower operating and maintenance costs, optimize performance, reduce noise, and provide higher levels of safety.
+Anyone who flies is familiar with the sensations experienced during takeoff, approach, landing, and taxi, but what you may not be familiar with is the series of devices that make this all possible, devices collectively known as actuators.
+Actuators are devices that convert electricity into pressure, temperature, or mechanical movements.
+Traditional actuators technologies like hydraulic and pneumatic systems have been around for a while, but new actuator technologies like HASEL actuators are becoming increasingly utilized in aircraft construction.
+What they have over the hydraulic and pneumatic systems of the past is that they are extremely lightweight so they increase fuel efficiency, reduce emissions, lower operating and maintenance costs, optimize performance, reduce noise, and provide higher levels of safety.

 Take, for example, those simple flap adjustments you might have seen from the window.
 Flaps, edge slats, and stabilizer trim are all driven essentially by hydraulic motors.
 Where the hydraulic systems previously required a centralized fluid feed and cooling systems, electrohydrostatic actuators are self-contained units that have no need for hydraulic pumping that uses extra power nor the cooling systems that further sap energy and create extra weight.
 They’re self-contained, so they offer fewer areas of potential leakage or failure.

 In that same flap mechanism, the flap is moved by another type of actuator called a linear actuator, which converts an electric motor’s rotary movement into linear movement.
 This mechanism drives a stainless steel piston that can telescope outward or collapse inward to either push or pull the item to which it is attached.
 Another type of actuator commonly used in aircraft is the rotary actuator, which you might see used, for example, to help the nosewheel steering system pivot through the 360 degree arc required for precision turning.